 - Time off: Most patients take at least 7 to 10 days off work or away from their other activities after their surgery, so make sure you have vacation time available to rest and relax.

 - Comfortable clothes: Sweatpants, sweatshirts, and baggy clothing are the best things to wear during your recovery.
-Make sure they’re made from soft material to prevent irritation to your skin.
+Make sure they’re made of soft material to prevent irritation to your skin.
 You’ll also likely have a compression garment that you’ll need to wear frequently.

 If you feel a tummy tuck may be a good option for you, take some time to look through my online photo gallery of patient photos.
-To learn more about tummy tuck recovery, contact us for a consultation.
-In the meantime, I encourage you to visit my blog post about some of the lesser-known benefits of this procedure and the Tummy Tuck FAQs page of my site for my answers to some of the most common question I receive as a plastic surgeon.
+To learn more about tummy tuck recovery, contact us online or call us at (630) 960-0023 for a consultation.